Aaks-hatH/Browser-Bricker-Panel/README.md

 A: Every 2 seconds for real-time control.

 **Q: Does this drain battery?**
 A: Minimal impact.
-The extension is designed for efficiency.
+The extension is optimized for efficiency.

 **Q: Can I use this on multiple accounts?**
-A: Yes, create separate master keys for different account needs.
+A: Yes, create separate master keys for different purposes.

 **Q: How do I update the extension?**
-A: Download the latest version and reload the extension in Chrome.
+A: Download the latest version and reload in Chrome.

-### Troubleshooting

-**Q: Extension shows "Offline"**
-A: Check internet connection.
-Verify API URLs are accessible.

-**Q: Device won't lock**
-A: Ensure device is online.
-Check browser hasn't disabled extension.

-**Q: Can't generate master key**
-A: Verify you're accessing the correct URL.
-Check browser console for errors.

-**Q: Lock screen doesn't appear**
-A: Verify extension is enabled.
-Check for browser permission issues.

 ---